tehmoon/cmdlinebeat/README.md

   "number": number,   // line number from the output "name": string,     // name of the command
-  "id": string,       // uniq id per command
+  "id": string,       // uniq id per command "started_at": time  // when the command started executing }
-}
 ```